Midi Nation is supported by our great readers. We might get a commission if you buy gear through a link on this page [at no additional cost to you].

 - Bit depth: The length of the binary number at each measurement is called “bit depth”.

-- Sampling rate: The number of times a measurement is taken is called “sampling rate”.
+- Sample rate: The number of times a measurement is taken is called “sample rate”.

-As you can imagine, both bit depth and sampling rate are correlated to audio quality.
-If your sampling rate is high, you, can take finer measurements.
+As you can imagine, both bit depth and sample rate are correlated to audio quality.
+If your sample rate is high, you, can take finer measurements.
 This would help you capture the amplitude of the sound wave at each interval more accurately.

 Similarly, the larger the bit depth, the more information you can store in it.